Account settings and security

 ### Failure notifications

-The failure notification for the Outgoing Webhook integration is only sent if all delivery attempts have failed, which means organization owner will be notified [1 hour and 18 minutes](https://docs.phare.io/integrations/outgoing-webhook#retry-policy) after the event creation.
+The failure notification for the Outgoing Webhook integration is only sent if all delivery attempts have failed, which means the organization owner will be notified [1 hour and 18 minutes](https://docs.phare.io/integrations/outgoing-webhook#retry-policy) after the event creation.

 ### Automatic pause